Inklingo

 nounB1general

-Use 'probabilidades' when discussing the likelihood or the statistical chance of a future event occurring, focusing on objective chances.
+Use 'probabilidades' when you want to talk about the likelihood or statistical chance of something occurring.

 A storybook illustration of a small rabbit standing at a fork in a grassy path, symbolizing the chances of choosing one direction over another.
 One path leads toward a sun, and the other toward a cloud.